Copyright 2018 by M.E. Brines – all rights reserved.

 Anti-gravity (tractor/repulsor beams) allows anti-gravity ship engines and the research of fighters.
 Shuttle bay ship system allows the ship to unload cargo/personnel onto a world without landing the entire ship.
 (Shuttle bays include a shuttle craft.)

 Antimatter* (shields required) allows research into the Q-bomb, photon torpedoes, and plasma torpedoes.
-Missile warheads now do catastrophic damage.
+Gun and missile warheads now do catastrophic damage.
+Allows research into Heisenberg compensators, particle projection cannon, ion cannon, and phasers.

 Aphrodisiac* is a recreational sex drug designed to decrease unrest among your population.
 Allows you to fund a social program, the “orgy porgy.”
 In addition, before calculating rebellion, your culture rating drops but cancels ten unrest for every point it drops.